Screaming Life: Packaging

 The EP's cover art, photographed by Charles Peterson, features a sepia-toned black-and-white photograph of Cornell singing and Thayil playing guitar in the background.
 The album cover was an attempt by Sub Pop to capitalize on Cornell's image.
 The first 500 copies of the EP were pressed on transparent orange vinyl; after that, they were released on standard black vinyl.
 A second pressing was later made, pressed by Erika Records, but still on the Sub Pop label, in black, sea green marble, blue marble, red, pink marble and purple marble vinyl.

-The title of the EP inspired the title of a book of photography by Peterson, named Screaming Life: A Chronicle of the Seattle Music Scene.
-Published in 1995, it is composed mainly of live photos taken by Peterson from the mid-1980s through the mid-1990s.
-Many of Peterson's photographs were used as album artwork for grunge bands.
-The book is accompanied by a CD, with nine songs selected by Peterson from bands of the era – Soundgarden's "Entering" is one of these songs.

 Track listing

 Outtakes

 The song "Toy Box" was recorded during the sessions for Screaming Life.
 It was later featured on the "Flower" single.
 The instrumental track "The Telephantasm" was recorded mostly during these sessions and was released as a separate single in late 2010 and as an iTunes bonus track on Telephantasm.